One Dance UK Awards 2018 Categories

 Sponsored by Leeds City College

-This Award is for a practitioner who is inspiring children and young people through safe, inspiring and creative dance practice.
+This Award is for a practitioner who is inspiring people of all ages through safe, inspiring and creative dance practice.
 They will be giving priceless experiences, building a love of dance and helping them to see opportunities for them to progress.

-So much fantastic dance provision is led by individuals working in their communities to create dance opportunities for children and young people.
+So much fantastic dance provision is led by individuals working in their communities to create dance opportunities for everyone.
 It’s time to shine a spotlight on them and their work.